 Mr. Sammurtok: Thank you, Mr. Speaker.
 As I noted in my earlier line of questioning, if the hotels are full, there is no place for medical clients to go.
-Many of us recall seeing individuals sleeping on the very uncomfortable benches in the Rankin Inlet airport, this should not be happening.
+Many of us recall seeing individuals sleeping on the very uncomfortable benches in the Rankin Inlet Airport.
+This should not be happening.

-Can the minister clarify to the benefit of the medical clients travelling through Rankin Inlet from the outlying communities what accommodations they can expect if their flight is delayed while travelling to or from their home?
+Can the minister clarify for the benefit of the medical clients travelling through Rankin Inlet from the outlying communities what accommodations they can expect if their flight is delayed while travelling to or from their home?
 Thank you, Mr. Speaker.

 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) Maybe if the member could clarify his questioning, he referred to travellers sleeping on benches, if he could clarify when that is something, did that happen recently?
-I would just like a little more background in terms of what I'm responding to. (interpretation) Thank you, Mr. Speaker.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) Maybe if the member could clarify his questioning.
+He referred to travellers sleeping on benches.
+If he could clarify when, if it is something that happened recently; I would just like a little more background in terms of what I'm responding to. (interpretation) Thank you, Mr. Speaker.

-Speaker: Member Sammurtok, please ask your question again, clarify your question.
+Speaker: Member Sammurtok, please ask your question again or clarify your question.
 Thank you.

 Mr. Sammurtok: Thank you, Mr. Speaker.
-What I'm aware of, to my knowledge, I'm aware that it happened at least once, and it happened last winter, and that's when they couldn't find a hotel room because the hotels were all booked solid.
+What I'm aware of, to my knowledge, I'm aware that it happened at least once and it happened last winter.
+That's when they couldn't find a hotel room because the hotels were all booked solid.
 Thank you, Mr. Speaker.

 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) And I appreciate the clarification from the member around that specific occurrence.
-In terms of travellers being delayed, if they are delayed we make strong efforts to accommodate them, whether it's in Rankin, whether it's in Iqaluit.
-We do from time to time run into issues with hotel capacity, and that's when our staff have to use Qanuqtuurniq and try to find a place for guests to stay.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) I appreciate the clarification from the member around that specific occurrence.

+In terms of travellers being delayed, if they are delayed, we make strong efforts to accommodate them, whether it's in Rankin Inlet or whether it's in Iqaluit.
+From time to time, we do run into issues with hotel capacity and that's when our staff have to use Qanuqtuurniq and try to find a place for guests to stay.
 We have taken measures to strengthen our response in those types of cases.
-So in terms of where a patient should go, they should contact the medical travel number for their region, whether it's in Rankin Inlet, whether it's in

-Iqaluit, we do have 24/7 coverage of our medical travel hotlines. (interpretation) Thank you, Mr. Speaker.
+In terms of where a patient should go, they should contact the medical travel number for their region, whether it's in Rankin Inlet or whether it's in Iqaluit.
+We do have 24/7 coverage of our medical travel hotlines. (interpretation) Thank you, Mr. Speaker.